szymanskir/booksuggest/README.md

     ├── requirements-dev.txt    <- The requirements file for reproducing the analysis environment.
     │
     ├── setup.py           <- Project's main module.
 Can be installed with pip command.
-    └── src                <- Source code for use in this project.
+    └── booksuggest                <- Source code for use in this project.
         │
         ├── data           <- Scripts to download or generate data.
         │